zotonic/zotonic/doc/developer-guide/upgrading.rst

 * mod_acl_adminonly was replaced by :ref:`mod_acl_user_groups`.
 To create users
   that have access to the admin, add them to the ‘Managers’ user group.
+* The ``visible_for`` property semantics and the the ``acl_can_see``
+  notification were removed.
+You can get similar functionality by adding users to user and collaboration groups.
+These are provided by mod_acl_user_groups.
+  The ``visible_for`` ``rsc`` table property has been kept for BC.
+So if you’re using mod_acl_adminonly, mod_acl_simple_roles or a custom ACL module you can still rely on the property.

 Erlang code, Controllers, Event handlers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you made a site using custom controllers or request handling then you need to adapt your Erlang code.
 Zotonic is now using Cowboy under the hood for the http handling, previously this was MochiWeb.

 The following changes are made: